Ongore99/clean-architecture/README.md

 Then it will automatically will use your mapping config when you call *Adapt()* or *ProjectTo()* methods.
 <br><br>
 Configs are here: ```src/WebApi/Common/Extensions/MapsterServices/MapsterExtension.cs```<br><br>

 ### Logging
 [Serialog](https://serilog.net/) was used for logging in this project.
 Here are advantages of the Serialog:
 - It is convenient
 - It is flexible

 I used this [video tutorial]([https://sd.blackball.lv/articles/read/18850](https://www.youtube.com/watch?v=_iryZxv8Rxw&t)) as an implementation for logging strategy.
-All configurations of Serialog comes from appsettings.json file:
+All configurations of Gridify comes from appsettings.json file:
 ```
 "Serilog": {
         "Using": [],